HonghuXue/HonghuXue.github.io/content/project/VLSI/index.md

 #   Otherwise, set `slides = ""`.
 #slides: example

+---
 We worked as a four-person team from 04.2015 to 08.2015 during my master study in University of Freiburg.
-The task includes:
+The task includes,

 (i) Design and implementation of a simple calculator on FPGA